michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0053.md

 - v: part with a possession or right
 - v: release, as from one's grip
 ### Family
-relinquish: relinquished, relinquishes, relinquishing, relinquishment+;relinquishing: relinquishings;relinquishment: relinquishments
+- relinquish: relinquished, relinquishes, relinquishing, relinquishment+
+- relinquishing: relinquishings
+- relinquishment: relinquishments
 ### Examples
 - In some counties, state legislators effectively control central committees and are reluctant to relinquish appointment power.
 - If I were Israel, I would not relinquish control of the West Bank borders — for now.